MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/work-folders-overview.md

 Work Folders has the following software requirements for file servers and your network infrastructure:

--   A server running Windows Server 2012 R2 or Windows Server 2016 for hosting sync shares with user files
+-   A server running Windows Server 2019, Windows Server 2016, or Windows Server 2012 R2 for hosting sync shares with user files

 -   A volume formatted with the NTFS file system for storing user files